 - birth-related trauma (relating to pre- peri- or post-natal period)

 - parenting issues

 - suicidal feelings

 - loss of meaning

 - trauma and many others.

-I offer both daytime and evening sessions.
+I currently offer daytime and evening face to face, zoom and phone sessions.